gryor/esitys/README.md

 Esitys
 =====

-Esitys is a lightweight slide show engine based on HTML 5 and JQuery.
+Esitys is a lightweight slideshow engine based on HTML 5 and JQuery.

 **Launch by opening "index.html" in a browser.**